hudra0/geomate/README.md

 - Uses predefined IP lists
 - No automatic learning or IP tracking
 - Requires less system resources
-- Ideal for low-end routers or when you have complete server lists
+- Probably better for low-end routers or when you have complete server lists
-- More efficient operation due to reduced background processes

 ### Essential Server Whitelisting
 - **Matchmaking Servers**: Required by most games to find and join matches